Myanmar: Flower protests mark Aung San Suu Kyi's 76th birthday | DW | 19.06.2021

 Suu Kyi was ousted on February 1 when the country's military leaders staged a coup, cutting short a decade of progress in democratic reforms after years of military rule.

 The army leveled allegations of fraud against Suu Kyi after her party's landslide election victory last November.
-The party denied the allegations and international monitors maintained that the vote was fair.
+The party denied the allegations, and international monitors have maintained that the vote was fair.

 Nearly 5,000 people, including Suu Kyi, have been detained by the junta for opposing the coup.
-According to figures from the Assistance Association for Political Prisoners activist group, 870 people have been killed.
-The military, however, denies this figure.
+According to figures from the Assistance Association for Political Prisoners activist group, 870 people have been killed since February.
+The military, however, has denied this figure.

 The United Nations General Assembly on Friday called upon Myanmar's military to respect the election result and release political detainees.
 It also urged nations to stop supplying arms to the country.